Satire: Targeting the victim

 Some critics of Mark Twain see Huckleberry Finn as racist and offensive, missing the point that its author clearly intended it to be satire (racism being in fact only one of a number of Mark Twain's known concerns attacked in Huckleberry Finn).
 This same misconception was suffered by the main character of the 1960s British television comedy satire Till Death Us Do Part.
 The character of Alf Garnett (played by Warren Mitchell) was created to poke fun at the kind of narrow-minded, racist, little Englander that Garnett represented.
 Instead, his character became a sort of anti-hero to people who actually agreed with his views.
-(The same situation occurred with Archie Bunker in American TV show All in the Family, a character derived directly from Garnett.)
+(The same phenomenon occurred with Archie Bunker in American TV show All in the Family, a character derived directly from Garnett.

 The Australian satirical television comedy show The Chaser's War on Everything has suffered repeated attacks based on various perceived interpretations of the "target" of its attacks.
 The "Make a Realistic Wish Foundation" sketch (June 2009), which attacked in classical satiric fashion the heartlessness of people who are reluctant to donate to charities, was widely interpreted as an attack on the Make a Wish Foundation, or even the terminally ill children helped by that organisation.
 Prime Minister of the time Kevin Rudd stated that The Chaser team "should hang their heads in shame".
 He went on to say that "I didn't see that but it's been described to me. ...But having a go at kids with a terminal illness is really beyond the pale, absolutely beyond the pale."
 Television station management suspended the show for two weeks and reduced the third season to eight episodes.